Meet the cast of BBC One’s The Nest - TheNewsTrace

 Shirley Henderson performs Siobhan

 Who’s Siobhan?
-Mom to Heather, a younger lady convicted of stabbing a pregnant lady.
+Mom to Heather, a younger woman convicted of stabbing a pregnant girl.

 The place have I seen Shirley Henderson earlier than?
-The actress is probably greatest identified for taking part in Moaning Myrtle in the Harry Potter movies, and he or she additionally lately offered the voice of Babu Frik in Star Wars: The Rise of Skywalker.
-She’s beforehand starred in Stan and Ollie, The ABC Murders , The Bridget Jones movie franchise, T2 Trainspotting, and Pleased Valley.
+The actress is maybe greatest identified for taking part in Moaning Myrtle in the Harry Potter movies, and she or he additionally lately supplied the voice of Babu Frik in Star Wars: The Rise of Skywalker.
+She’s beforehand starred in Stan and Ollie, The ABC Murders , The Bridget Jones movie franchise, T2 Trainspotting, and Blissful Valley.

 Paul Brannigan performs Doddy